tobyhodges/lesson-sprint-recommendations/during.md

   Opening draft pull requests is particularly important at the end of a sprint, to capture progress up to that point even if a task hasn't yet been completed.
 - **Plan who will review Pull Requests.**
-  Make a plan for who will review each Rull Request.
+  Make a plan for who will review each Pull Request.
   As a group you can create list of reviewers by subject so the person who opens the Pull Reqest knows who to is interested and capable of reviewing.
   Alternatively, maybe you decide on circle of reviewers.
 E.g. Aaliyah reviews Juan's PRs, Juan reivews Alex's PRs, and Alex reviews Aaliyah's PRs.
   Another option might be to ask for a reviewer when planning who will do the task.